tgreenidge/HangmanCLI/README.md

 # HangmanCLI
 This repo contains a command line version of the popular game Hangman - built in Python.

-### Web App version
-An web app game is currently in development, and can be forked or cloned from [github](https://github.com/tgreenidge/Hangman) or played [online](https://hangman-extreme.herokuapp.com/).

 # The instructions below are for getting started on the PYTHON Command Line Game
 - Install python
 - Clone project or fork from this repository